 Fresher tastes best.
 That’s the homegrown difference!
 Fresh produce provides more nutritional value and leaves a smaller carbon footprint, which makes our environment healthier as well.

-At this time (3/9/17) we anticipate that we will open Pick-Your-Own Vegetables around around the beginning of July at our Belleville Farm.
+Pick-Your-Own Veggies is open Tuesday - Sunday (closed Monday's) at our Belleville Farm.
 The cost of Pick-Your-Own Vegetables during the 2017 season will be $10 for a half peck, $15 for a peck and $20 for a half bushel.
 More information to come once it becomes available.

 Starting in 2017 a field access pass will be required to enter our picking areas.
 The all-day field access pass will allow you to enjoy fruit samples, unlimited rides to the picking areas, fresh farm air and lasting memories.
 The field access pass is $1/person (children under 2 are free).